As It Happens: Humour

 Despite the gravity of many of its stories, As It Happens is also known for being lighthearted and carrying news of the obscure and bizarre.
 For instance, during the early 1990s there were updates for several years on the battle over a large fibreglass fish that annoyed a neighbour in England.
 The show opens with humorous synopses of the day's stories, which are followed by a pun based on one of the same.
 An example is "radio that reads between the Linuses," following a story about baseball stats in the Peanuts comic strip.
 As it happens, the show's title is also a pun.

 Former host Barbara Frum once interviewed Cookie Monster from Sesame Street.
 Another well-remembered interview was with a hard-of-hearing but imperturbable British farmer who had grown a prize-winning giant cabbage.
 The 1976 interview was conducted by an increasingly frustrated Frum, who could not get the farmer to give any kind of coherent replies to her straightforward questions; by mid-interview, Frum was stuck repeatedly asking the question, "What did you feed your cabbage?" a little bit louder each time.
 Exasperated, she finally asks him "WHAT.
 DID.
 YOU.
 FEED.
 THE.
 GODDAMN.
 CABBAGE?".
 It is still occasionally played as an amusing interlude on the show, as well as on CBC Radio's afternoon series Rewind.

 After Lloyd Robertson left CBC Television for CTV in 1976, the program conducted its own on-air auditions for his replacement as anchor of The National, eventually choosing Robert Stanfield as its nominee.

-Barbara Budd and Mary Lou Finlay maintained a recurring debate over whether ABBA's "Dancing Queen" was an appropriate choice of bumper music between interviews, and more recently Budd and Carol Off solicited listener feedback to determine the world's most annoying song.
+Barbara Budd and Mary Lou Finlay maintained a recurring debate over whether ABBA's "Dancing Queen" was an appropriate choice of bumper music between interviews, and Budd and Carol Off later solicited listener feedback to determine the world's most annoying song.
 On one occasion when Budd was away on a sick leave that coincided with April Fools' Day, she and Finlay arranged a prank in which Budd gave an interview explaining that she had been given a Canada Council grant to tour the world visiting all the cities whose names she had ever mispronounced on the air.

 Following Finlay's retirement in 2005, she published The As It Happens Files, a memoir of her time with the program.
 The book was subtitled Radio That May Contain Nuts.